 Don’t litter!
 Keep storm drains clear of litter and debris to prevent flooding and keep Biscayne Bay clean.
 Report issues to the free Miami Beach e-Gov app or call 305.604.CITY.

-Relief is available for properties that have experienced damage.
-Learn more by contacting the Grants Office at 305.673.7510.
+Information is available on limited federal financial assistance and loans for properties that have experienced damage.
+Learn more through the Grants Office at 305.673.7510.

 Miami Beach is Here to Help